mlandauer/polling/README.md

 ## And a loose collection of some thoughts on this...

+### How it might work
 * Get a link to a poll, answer some questions, show something meaningful about how your results compare to other people
+* Potential follow up questions:
+  * Collect demographic information (for demographic weighting of poll results) - or do we want to ask these questions at the start?
+How important is usefulness of data versus putting people off at the start?
   * After completing poll optionally give your email address (always kept private), only used to inform the user of other polls that they could answer
+  * Opt in to follow-up qualitative research
 * Offer incentives?
 (Prize draws, social incentives, products, straight financial incentives)
-* Opt in to follow-up qualitative research
-* Collect demographic information (for demographic weighting of poll results)
 * Ability to do phone polling with the same tool - sample randomly from phone numbers in a geographic area - how do you do this with mobile phones rather than landlines?
 * Ability to crowd-source phone polling or perhaps some kind of intervention polling where people intervene in some other kind of situation where they might be able to randomly sample people
-* What other ways can we get more people to join the "panel" of poll people?
-* Allow different ways that answers can be grouped and organised to make them useful to people
-* Allow order of questions to be randomised
+* Randomise the order of questions
-* Allow two forms of questions to be randomised (the question and its opposite form to avoid biases in the framing of the questions)
-* What kind of numbers do we need in a questionnaire for results to be statistically significant?
+* Randomise which form of the statement the user is given (the "normal" form or the "converse" form)
 * We should make the results of all polls available in an anonymous form linked up via a randomised person id so we could potentially do the equivalent of longitudinal studies with this data.
 How do we ensure that it's not possible to de-identify the data?
-* If we make the results available for free what incentive would poll creators have to financially support the platform?
-* Crowd-funding - for what, how and why?
-* Contact polling company to discover how to design questions, size of study, number of questions, cost of research.
-* Look at the ABS geographic areas to understand how we can ask for where people live without potentially making them identifiable.
+What if we provide the covariance matrix or something like that?
+How much would we restrict the kind of analysis you could do?
 * Wouldn't it be great if people didn't need to remember a password?
 It's likely that the main way people would return to the platform as a "panel" participant is that they would get an email alert saying that there is a new poll to join.